swharden/SWHarden.com/content/blog2/2021-10-13-leaf-insect.md

 ---
-Title: My Life with a Spiny Leaf Insect
+title: My Life with a Spiny Leaf Insect
-Description: Photographs of the life cycle of a spiny leaf insect raised as a pet
+description: Photographs of the life cycle of a spiny leaf insect raised as a pet
 Date: 2021-10-12 20:45:00
 ---